youyanggu/covid19_projections/donate.md

 **We do more with less** - you can be confident that each dollar donated will be used in the most efficient way possible.

+Any excess funds will be saved solely for future efforts on unbiased analysis and modeling of public health data.

 | | Other public health organizations | covid19-projections.com |
 | --- | --- | --- |
 | *Funding* | $100,000,000+ | $0 |